AmerMoNa/reactive_resume/README.md

 🛠️ Technologies Used

 Java

 Selenium WebDriver

 TestNG

 Maven (optional if you are using it)

 ChromeDriver / WebDriver

-ReactiveResume
+📂 Project Structure
+ReactiveResume/
 │
+├── src/
+│   ├── test/java/
+│   │   └── ReactiveResume/
-├── resumeTest.java
+│   │       ├── resumeTest.java
-├── testData.java
+│   │       └── testData.java
 │
 ├── testng.xml
+├── pom.xml (if Maven is used)
 └── README.md

 🧪 Test Scenarios Covered